bugzilla/bugzilla/docs/en/rst/administering/categorization.rst

     Select the default milestone for this product.

 Version
-    Specify which version of the product bugs will be entered against.
-XXX is this the "default version" in any sense?
+    Specify the default version for this product.

 Create chart datasets for this product
     Select to make chart datasets available for this product.